Dawes Street

 Origin of name William Gunkle or J. Gunkle

 Dawes Street was originally named Luther Street.[1]
-The part of the street in Mount Oliver borough that runs along the northeast corner of First Saint Paul's Evangelical Lutheran Cemetery still has a street sign that says Luther Street.
+This is still its name in Mount Oliver Borough, where it runs along the northeast corner of First Saint Paul's Evangelical Lutheran Cemetery.
 This location gives a clue to the origin of the name: Martin Luther (1483–1546), the German priest who sparked the Protestant Reformation and founded Lutheranism.
 The cemetery dates back at least to 1886.[2]

 The street was renamed Gunkel Street by a city ordinance in 1923,[3] probably for William Gunkle, who owned a lot on the south side of the street, or J. Gunkle, who laid out a very small plan of lots just to the south of that.[4]